k-squared/PS-VMware/README.md

 Fuction1: Set-VMHostSNMP - this function will enable and configure the common user-defined variables for SNMP on a VMware ESXi host(s).

-HELP is available by importing the function and typing 'Get-Help <functioname> -full'
+HELP is available by importing the function and typing 'Get-Help (functionname) -full'